The museum's goal is for everyone to be able to safely enjoy skating at Labrie Family Skate at Puddle Dock Pond.

 - In addition, for those who would like to skate at other times, NEP has rented a sled for the season for anyone to use during adaptive skate, free of charge.
 To make arrangements, please contact Kayley Vavra, Rink Manager, via email@example.com.

-- Labrie Family Skate at Puddle Dock Pond has also established partnerships with the Chase Home, Families First, Crossroads House, the Krempels Center, and Future In Sight.
+- Labrie Family Skate at Puddle Dock Pond has also established partnerships with The Chase Home, Families First, Crossroads House, Dover Children's Home, Gather, Krempels Center, and Future In Sight.